How to Buy Consolidated Edison Stock

 Wondering how to invest in Consolidated Edison stock?
 Here's how.

-Choose where to buy Consolidated Edison stock: You need to decide on an online brokerage, but don't worry - we've researched dozens of online stock brokerages and apps to help you choose where to buy Consolidated Edison stock.
+1. Choose where to buy Consolidated Edison stock: You need to pick an online brokerage, but don't worry - we've tried dozens of stock brokerages and apps to help you determine where to buy Consolidated Edison stock.

-Open a brokerage account: Sign up for 0% fee trading with the highest-rated brokerage we've selected.
+2. Open a brokerage account: Sign up for 0% fee trading with the highest-rated brokerage we've identified.

-Deposit funds into your brokerage account: Pick your payment method and add your information.
+3. Deposit funds into your brokerage account: Select your method of payment and add your details.

-Evaluate Consolidated Edison stock: The Consolidated Edison ticker symbol is ED.
+4. Evaluate Consolidated Edison stock: The Consolidated Edison ticker symbol is ED.
 Is Consolidated Edison stock a good investment?
 Should you buy shares of ED?
 How do ED's underlying business fundamentals look?
 Do top analysts think Consolidated Edison is a good buy?
 Why has ED's stock price moved recently?
-(Hint: Our stock market analysis tools can help you decide if ED is a good stock to buy).
+(Hint: Our stock market research tools can help you understand if ED is a good stock to buy).

-Make your ED purchase: Decide if you will purchase ED shares at the current market price or use a limit order to buy ED shares at a given price.
+5. Make your ED purchase: Decide if you will purchase ED shares at the current market price or use a limit order to purchase ED shares at a particular price.

-Get notifications regarding your investment in ED: Create a watchlist to monitor your position in Consolidated Edison shares.
+6. Get notifications regarding your investment in ED: Create a watchlist to track your new investment in Consolidated Edison shares.

 Step 1: Choose where to buy Consolidated Edison stock

-You need a brokerage account to access the NYSE market and buy ED stock.
+You will need a brokerage account to access the NYSE market and buy ED stock.

-A brokerage account allows you to buy and sell a variety of financial instruments, such as stocks, bonds, mutual funds, and ETFs.
+A brokerage account is an investment account that enables you to buy and sell a variety of investments, including stocks, bonds, mutual funds, and ETFs.

-Invest in stocks with zero commissions: Invest without paying trading commissions.
+• You can invest in stocks with 0% commissions: Invest without paying trading commissions.

-Buy fractional shares: Even if you can't afford a full share, you can still purchase the stock.
+• Buy fractional shares: Even if you don't have the money to buy a full share, you can still purchase the stock.

-Access to global financial markets: From Technology to Financial Services, New York to Shanghai — you can fill your portfolio with stocks from the globe's leading stock exchanges.
+• Access to global financial markets: From Technology to Utilities, New York to Shanghai (for US users, only US stocks are available) — you can fill your portfolio with stocks from the globe's leading stock exchanges.

-Social investing: eToro offers a community of more than 20 million users worldwide.
-Talk to, learn from, and copy the crypto trades of other investors.
+• Social investing: eToro offers a community of more than 20 million users around the world.
+Talk to, learn from, and copy the unique crypto portfolios of other investors.

-Get $10 towards your share purchase by creating an account with eToro now.
+Get $10 towards your purchase of shares by opening an account with eToro now.
+This offer is only for US users.

 eToro securities trading is offered by eToro USA Securities, Inc. (“the BD”), member of FINRA and SIPC.
 Cryptocurrency is offered by eToro USA LLC (“the MSB”) (NMLS: 1769299) and is not FDIC or SIPC insured.
 Investing involves risk, and content is provided for educational purposes only, does not imply a recommendation, and is not a guarantee of future performance. https://www.wallstreetzen.com is not an affiliate and may be compensated if you access certain products or services offered by the MSB and/or the BD.